-Each parent is responsible for:
+As a parent, you are responsible for:

-- Stressing to your child the importance of education and learning. - Making sure your child attends school on time every day. - Keeping the school aware of and providing documentation of, any custody changes involving your child. - Providing resources to help your child complete class work and homework. - Being involved with school activities. - Keeping in touch with the school about your child's progress. - Communicating with school and district personnel in a civil manner. - Participating in parent/teacher conferences and other school-requested meetings regarding your child's academic performance.

-- Cooperating with the school if disciplinary action is necessary. - Notifying the school when your child has any conditions or situations (e.g., medical problems, family issues or social concerns) that could threaten the safety of your child, other children, or school personnel. - Remaining familiar with the WCPS Student Code of Conduct and policies of the school.
+- Stressing to your child the importance of education and learning. - Making sure your child attends school on time every day. - Keeping the school aware of and providing documentation of any custody changes involving your child. - Providing resources to help your child complete class work and homework. - Being involved with school activities. - Keeping in touch with the school about your child's progress. - Communicating with school and district personnel in a civil manner. - Participating in parent/teacher conferences and other school-requested meetings regarding your child's academic performance. - Cooperating with the school if disciplinary action is necessary. - Notifying the school when your child has any conditions or situations (e.g., medical problems, family issues or social concerns) that could threaten the safety of your child, other children, or school personnel. - Remaining familiar with the DSIS Student Code of Conduct and policies of the school.

-3.04 Responsibilities (Student)
+3.05 Responsibilities (Students)

-Each student is responsible for:
+As a student, you are responsible for:

-- Acting safely at all times. - Taking care to protect your belongings - Keeping school doors closed to visitors and following proper visitor check-in procedures. - Informing school personnel immediately if you become aware of threats, weapons/dangerous instruments on school property or other safety concerns or violations of this code. - Attending school and classes regularly, and arriving on time with needed materials. - Doing your best to meet the requirements of each class or course. - Knowing your grades. - Telling your parents about your grades. - Being responsible for your grades and conduct. - Earning grades fairly without cheating or plagiarism. - Knowing all school rules and the consequences for violating them. - Respecting and cooperating with teachers, school staff, and other students. - Respecting the rights of others. - Respecting personal or school property - Honoring reasonable requests made by school district employees and student teachers - Completing classroom work or school activities without creating disorder or invading the rights of others.
+- A student has the responsibility to conduct himself or herself, in speech, action, dress, personal appearance and personal hygiene, in order to be worthy of the respect of students, teachers, and administrators. - Acting safely at all times. - Taking care to protect your belongings - Keeping school doors closed to visitors and following proper visitor check-in procedures. - Informing school personnel immediately if you become aware of threats, weapons/dangerous instruments on school property or other safety concerns or violations of this code. - Attending school and classes regularly, and arriving on time with needed materials. - Doing your best to meet the requirements of each class or course. - Knowing your grades. - Telling your parents about your grades. - Being responsible for your grades and conduct. - Earning grades fairly without cheating or plagiarism. - Knowing all school rules and the consequences for violating them. - Respecting and cooperating with teachers, school staff, and other students. - Respecting the rights of others. - Respecting personal or school property - Honoring reasonable requests made by school district employees and student teachers - Completing classroom work or school activities without creating disorder or invading the rights of others.